adamculpepper/eleventy-plugin-responsive-images/README.md

 ## Usage
-The following shortcode can be used
+The following shortcode can be used with all the available options (only `src` and `sizes` are required).

 ```
 {% respimg